TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_b_response.md

 this model substantially reduces the effort that would be required to extract the same knowledge directly from the action sequence data stream.

-We will modify the text to be more clear about where the automatic part of the model ends and the manual instructor effort part begins.
+We have modified the text (particularly our introduction) to attempt to be more clear about where the automatic part of the model ends (pattern discovery) and the manual instructor effort part begins (interpretation and knowledge discovery on top of these extracted patterns).

 > 4. Is the work technically sound?
 Are there enough methodological
 >         details?
 Are claims convincingly substantiated, either through